Nish909chay/OS_prac/Assignments/xv6-Application/Readme.txt

 $ inode number is used to index inode - when OS walnt to access a file -> OS searches the directory -> the directory will have inode num for that file -> OS retrives metadata for that inode from inode table
 $ inode table hota hai disk pe

-Q) stat ka structure :
+xv6answers.tQ) stat ka structure :
 struct stat {
     int dev;     // file system device
     uint ino;    // inode number